 Courses and Retreats

 Learning meditation, or studying Buddhism, is learning about you, your own nature.
 The subject is about your own mind.
-It is so important to know the mentality of your own mind, no matter you believing it or not believing, you are religious or not religious, you are Christian, or you are Hinduism, or you are science, or you are black or East or West or…no matter.
+It is so important to know the mentality of your own mind, no matter you believing it or not believing, you are religious or not religious, you are Christian, or you are Hindu, or you are science, or you are black or East or West or…no matter.
 To know your own mind is very, very important. - Lama Thubten Yeshe

 From the very beginning, Kopan was conceived by Lama Yeshe and Lama Zopa Rinpoche as a place of study and meditation for both the Himalayan sangha and for their many foreign students.
 In preserving this tradition to this day, Kopan has become a unique place, a meeting place between East and West, between religious and worldly life.